A Waterside Walk from Woking to Wisley by Way of the Wey

 Ockham Mill: A five-storey polychrome brick water mill, dated 1862, Grade II-listed.

-Wisley: Just like it was before the modern age: C12 church, farm buildings and a handful of cottages (ignoring the sewage treatment plant).
-A remarkable survivor, just a kilometre from the sprawl of Byfleet.
+Wisley: The C12 church, farm buildings and a handful of cottages have been spoilt by the presence of the M25 and a sewage works, so we'll omit them.
 Wisley Common is heathland, a valuable habitat.
-We'll edge around RHS Wisley and see some of it at slight distance from the public footpath.
-We'll have our lunch on the Common.
+We'll edge around RHS Wisley and see some of it from the public footpath.
+We'll have our lunch on the Common by the mere at about 13.30.

-Pyrford: Like Wisley, remarkably unchanged.
-St Nicholas' Church is humble, unaltered and in the centre of a loose grouping of brick cottages.
+Pyrford: St Nicholas' Church is humble, unaltered and in the centre of a loose grouping of brick cottages.
+It is intact Norman and Grade I listed.
+Fine wall paintings.
 Pyrford Court is Neo-Georgian, 1910.
-We'll have a drink at The Anchor pub at Pyrford Lock.
+We'll have a drink at The Anchor pub at Pyrford Lock at about 14.30.

 The route (please click the link to see the route at the Ordnance Survey website):